jaepoong/Colorization-GAN/README.md

 # Datasets
 ## AFHQ
 I provide a script to download afhq datasets.
-The datasets will be downloaded in the `data` directories.\
+The datasets will be downloaded to the `data` directories.\
 In this code, I used AFHQ for Colorizing

 <b>AFHQ.</b> To download the [AFHQ](https://github.com/clovaai/stargan-v2/blob/master/README.md#animal-faces-hq-dataset-afhq) dataset run the following commands: